jprbafry/OSMD_Trainees/coding/raspberry/README.md

 # Raspberry

-Code running on raspberry for Dashboard and other GUI components
+Code running on raspberry for diverse GUI components and extra tools

 To run the demos:
 ```bash